chrullrich/WUAPItest/README.md

 * The environment variable `PDQSERVER` is set.
 * The value of this environment variable does not match the local host name.
 (If the value contains dots, only the part before the first dot is considered.)

+### Exit codes

+* 0: No applicable updates, or all non-interactive updates installed and no reboot required
+* 1: There are applicable updates, but all of them require interaction
+* 1603: Installation error
+* 3010: All non-interactive updates installed, reboot required